Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 If you want to inspect and debug your application, check your components tree or see how React works in real-time, you will need this tool.

-This tool is available as a browser extension for Chrome and Firefox.
+It is available as a browser extension for Chrome and Firefox.

 Let’s go ahead and install it.